 What is a scaphoid fracture?

 A scaphoid fracture is a break in one of the small bones of your wrist.
-It is usually caused by a fall on an outstretched hand.
-It may also be caused by trauma, such as a car accident.

 What are the signs and symptoms of a scaphoid fracture?